 For cinema buffs and theatre fanatics, The Lyric Theatre, The Grand Opera House, Crescent Arts Centre, the Queen’s Film Theatre, and the rooftop cinema at Treehouse will become frequent hotspots.
 Venues such as the Black Box, Voodoo, Ulster Hall, and the Limelight will appease those who appreciate live music.
 While you can grab a pint at Crown Bar, Jeggy Nettle, or a variety of other pubs within Cathedral Quarter, underground clubs such as Maverick, Thompson’s Garage, Babel and the Perch offer thriving nightlife.
 And if you’re the one for shopping, the city centre is littered with boutiques, global brand outlets, and artisan markets to have your fill.

 To see some of Northern Ireland’s best natural bounty, visit the Mourne Mountains to see some of the ethereal backdrops that inspired C.S.
 Lewis’s The Chronicles of Narnia, Giant’s Causeway, or the various locations where many scenes of the Game of Thrones series were filmed.

 While campus accommodations are at a short distance, Queen’s new city centre accommodation is right in the hub of Belfast’s active social life.
 Students don’t need to worry about safety as Belfast is considered one of the safest regions in Northern Ireland and the United Kingdom by UK Crime Surveys in 2018/2019.

-Queen’s University Belfast provides student accommodation at Elms BT1 and BT2 located in the city centre.
-Applauded for quality, these accommodations are at a 15-minute distance from Queen’s campus and 10 minutes away from Victoria Square, Belfast’s retail hub.
+Queen’s University Belfast provides student accommodation at Elms BT1 and BT2 in the city center.
+Applauded for quality, these accommodations are at a 15-minute distance from Queen’s campus and 10 minutes from Victoria Square, Belfast’s retail hub.
 Students can choose an En-suite room or a self-contained studio at the cost of £124 and £149 per week, respectively.